 Airbag warning light

 This red light takes the form of a stickman facing a deployed airbag.
 It suggests a problem with the airbag; the system that gauges the front passenger's weight/position for airbag deployment; or the seatbelt pretensioner system.
-If you see this light, get your airbag system checked over as soon as you can - because it could save your life.
+If you see this light on your control system, get your airbag system checked over as soon as you can - because it could save your life.

 Diesel particulate filter warning light (diesels)